Knowledge Hub

 Communication.
 Being clear matters more than knowing everything.

-Business fundamentals, process thinking and the role you want to understand.
+Business fundamentals, process thinking and an understanding of the chosen role.

 Create sample requirements, practice user stories, write process maps and mock project scenarios.